BIOTIA-ID FAQs

 Testing

-What does BIOTIA-ID Urine NGS Assay test for?
+What pathogens does the BIOTIA–ID Urine NGS Assay detect?

-The BIOTIA-ID Urine NGS Assay tests for the following key urogential pathogens:
+The BIOTIA-ID Urine NGS Assay tests for the following key urogenital pathogens:

 Gram-Negative Enterobacteriales

-Citrobacter species, Enterobacter aerogenes, Enterobacter cloacae, Escherichia coli, Klebsiella oxytoca, Klebsiella pneumoniae, Klebsiella variicola, Morganella morganii, Proteus mirabilis, Proteus vulgaris, Providencia rettgeri, Providencia stuartii, Raoultella ornithinolytica, Serratia marcescens
+Citrobacter species, Enterobacter cloacae complex, Escherichia coli, Klebsiella (Enterobacter) aerogenes, Klebsiella oxytoca, Klebsiella pneumoniae complex, Klebsiella variicola, Morganella morganii, Proteus mirabilis, Proteus vulgaris, Providencia rettgeri, Providencia stuartii, Raoultella ornithinolytica, Serratia marcescens

 Gram-Negative Non-Enterobacteriales

-Acinetobacter baumanii, Acinetobacter lwoffii, Pseudomonas aeruginosa, Stenotrophomonas maltophilia
+Acinetobacter calcoeticus-baumannii complex (ACB complex), Acinetobacter lwoffii, Pseudomonas aeruginosa, Stenotrophomonas maltophilia

 Gram-Positive Bacteria